projektorius96/hotspot.js/README.md

 ```
 <span style="color:red"><b>CAUTION</b></span> : each way you follow, you will have to update <span style="color:black"><b>request_url</b><span><span style="color:black"> variable with up-to-date <b>/CURRENT_DEPLOYMENT_ID/</b> of one's deployment (version) which can be found in GAS IDE Manage Deployments Dialog<span>

+For instructions on how to DEPLOY the app within GAS IDE and find DEPLOYMENT_ID for /CURRENT_DEPLOYMENT_ID/ updated onto request_url | [ [read more about here](https://romain-vialard.medium.com/deploy-easily-with-the-new-google-apps-script-ide-69343c71a889) ]

+For GAS IDE itself, please open your container-based application file you wish (any Google Sheets file on Google Drive) and follow the along the path :
+> Tools –> Script editor

+If you want to observe all the projects of Apps Script you're on currently, you have a Dashboard for this as well [ [GAS Dashboard](https://script.google.com/home/all) ]

 ---

 In terms of FETCH API request within **script.js** provided : if it appeared too advanced for one's eye, I am providing a more simplified bare minimum boilerplate . <b>This is for Front-end particularly ! </b>